What is Thrush?

 If you want to empathize with your horse, you need to understand how hooves work.
 You can't feel your horse's pain or be able to observe any change in the horse's gait if you do not know the physics behind the hooves.

 You don't need to get a four-year degree in equine therapy to know about hoof physics.
 You can read a book about it; for example, the book Hoof Physics: How to Recognize the Signs of Hoof Distortion, written by Nadine Caban, explains how to recognize that your horse’s feet are developing into an undesirable shape so that you can avoid further problems.
 The contents are simple enough to comprehend, and the tips have proven helpful for many horse owners.
 Often, owners are not even aware that their horses have existing hoof problems.
-Nadine Caban is introduced to many horses at the time when they are already lame.
+Nadine Caban is introduced to many horses at a time when they are already lame.
 A lot of these lameness cases could have been avoided months or even years ago.

 3. Hoof Trimming vs Preventive Hoof Care Treatment

 Hoof trimming is one of the popular ways to maintain the health of horse hooves.
 A hoof trimmer (barefoot trimmer or farrier) ensures no overgrowth in the hooves and cuts them in order to keep them short.
 Therefore, the trimmer needs a certain amount of hoof horn to be able to cut material off.
 Preventive Hoof Care works differently.
 The PHC hoof specialist does not wait until the hoof has gotten out of shape.
 The hoof wall is not cut off unevenly in order to shorten the horn tubules or create a desirable shape.
-Instead, a certain filing technique is utilized to control the abrasion of horn and how the horse will further use its feet.
+Instead, a certain filing technique is utilized to control the abrasion of the horn and how the horse will further use its feet.
 The horse literally walks itself into the correct shape.
 Hoof problems and diseases can be cured rapidly and also be prevented in a very non-invasive way.

 It is prudent to get your horse's hooves trimmed by an experienced and qualified hoof specialist.
 There are hoof trimming services that might cause even more pain to the horse because the trimming process is not a simple one and requires education.